carlosbarbosamexico/narayana/README.md

 ## Acknowledgments

-Developed by Carlos Barbosa and contributors.
+Developed by Carlos Barbosa
+Contributors: Lucas Gualberto Silva, Rafael Couto

 Special thanks to:
 - The Rust community for amazing tools and libraries